adc-connect/adcc/docs/calculations.rst

 In the same manner, one can model the ECD spectrum of chiral molecules with the :func:`adcc.ExcitedStates.plot_spectrum` function.
-An example script for obtaining the ECD spectrum of (R)- and (S)-2-methyloxirane can be found in the `examples folder <https://code.adc-connect.org/tree/master/examples>`_.
+An example script for obtaining the ECD spectrum of (R)- and (S)-2-methyloxirane with ADC(2) can be found in the `examples folder <https://code.adc-connect.org/tree/master/examples/methyloxirane>`_.
 The only difference to plotting a UV/Vis spectrum as shown above is to specify a different ``yaxis`` parameter, i.e.